mrhenry/polyfill-library/README.md

 ## Contributing

 Development of polyfill-library happens on GitHub.
-Read below to learn how you can take part in contributing to Polyfill.io.
+Read below to learn how you can take part in contributing.

 ### [Contributing Guide][contributing-guide]